OksAvch/designPatternsLab/README.md

     - Located at: `org.homework.printer.editor.EditStep`
     - The `Strategy` pattern allows a class behavior or its algorithm to be selected at runtime.
 This pattern is used to implement various editing steps in a flexible way.

+- **Visitor Pattern**
+    - Located at: `org.homework.Visitor`
+    - The `Visitor` pattern allows you to define new operations without changing the classes of the elements on which it operates.

+### Creational Patterns
+- **Abstract factory Pattern**
+  - Located at: `org.homework.factory.PastryFactory`
+  - The `Abstract factory` pattern allows you to produce families of related objects without specifying their concrete classes.

 - **Singleton Pattern**
   - Located at: `org.homework.server.ServerConfig`
   - The `Singleton` pattern ensures that a class has only one instance and provides a global point of access to it.
 This is used for server configuration management.

-- **Visitor Pattern**
-    - Located at: `org.homework.Visitor`
-    - The `Visitor` pattern allows you to define new operations without changing the classes of the elements on which it operates.